 These are my papers that I have written and/or helped write.

-"Factors that Relate to Academic Excellence" (completed in May 2022 in compliance with the degree requirements for B.S. in Mathematics at Louisiana Tech University)
+M. Lemoine; "Factors that Relate to Academic Excellence". (completed in May 2022 in accordance with the degree requirements for B.S. in Mathematics at Louisiana Tech University) digitalcommons.latech.edu (2022)

 This is a link to papers that I have helped write and been cited as an author. arXiv Link